bdosono/bdosono.com/README.md

 About the actual stuff on the website.
 + **Minimal**: _Less is more._ I'm a huge fan of minimal design, which steered me away from incorporating distrating web elements: animations, patterned backgrounds, and meaningless shadows.
 The clear call-to-action on the website is the download button.
 + **Intentional**: I find that powerful writing is concise writing.
 At its core, I wanted my website to communicate only the most important content I would want others to find within their first 10 seconds of browsing.
 + **Personable**: I like to have fun with language!
-Note how the headers (Interests, Inquiries, Insights, Interactions) are alliterative—as well as the sections (Direction, Design, Data, Discovery) in this very README file. :wink:
+Note how the headers (Interests, Inquiries, Insights, Interactions) are alliterative—as well as the sections (Development, Design, Data, Discovery) in this very README file. :wink:

 ##Design